 - Pivot opening

 - Fixed window

+A type of window that is attached to its frame by one or more hinges on either side.
 The casement opening is the most popular opening type comprising of a traditionally opening framed window.
 It is economical and widely used with a basic and uncomplicated design and a straightforward opening style.
 Although casement windows are often referred to as side-hinged windows, the opening casements can be side-hung, bottom-hung or top-hung on hinges attached to the window frame.

 Inward opening side-hung window

 It is a traditional side-hung (turn) window, and the sash of the window can be attached to the either side of the frame by hinges.
 By operating the handle, window sash opens inwards like a door.